Trévignin

-Trévignin (/fr/) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
+Trévignin (/fr/; Savoyard: Trèvnyin) is a commune in the Savoie department in the Auvergne-Rhône-Alpes region in south-eastern France.
 It is part of the urban area of Chambéry.

 Geography

 Climate

 Trévignin has an oceanic climate (Köppen climate classification Cfb).
 The average annual temperature in Trévignin is 9.8 C. The average annual rainfall is 1517.3 mm with October as the wettest month.
 The temperatures are highest on average in July, at around 19.0 C, and lowest in January, at around 1.0 C. The highest temperature ever recorded in Trévignin was 36.2 C on 13 August 2003; the coldest temperature ever recorded was -17.8 C on 5 February 2012.